rabiyamian/DETECT/content/home/opening questions.md

 ### **What is the goal of DETECT?**

-DETECT is tool that MedStar medics may use while responding to an emergency call to help identify elders who could be suffering from different kinds of abuse.
-The abuse is reported to Adult Protective Services (APS) to further help those being affected.
+DETECT is tool that MedStar medics may use while responding to an emergency call to help identify elders who could be living with different kinds of mistreatment.
+The mistreatment is reported to Adult Protective Services (APS) to further help those being affected.

 ### **What is elder abuse or mistreatment?**